Joe Slowik, USN Vet, Adversary Hunter, and Digital Sanitation Engineer with a focus on ICS

 [00:26:20] So they have done a very definitive state attribution of, of Sandworm.
 And we all know that attribution is the most complex part of, of threat telemetry in general.

 But there's some new stuff going on with Sandworm right now and you've been looking at it recently, I guess.

 [00:26:35] Joe: Yes.
-That's been most of my previous week, or I think that came out last Thursday, is when the, National Security Agency of all entities just dropped a public report of, hey, these guys, which is this very specific Russian o- organization, which, you know, that alone is always an interesting data point when you start talking about the attribution question.
+That's been most of my previous week, or I think that came out last Thursday, is when the, National Security Agency of all entities just dropped a public report of, hey, these guys, which is this very specific Russian o- organisation, which, you know, that alone is always an interesting data point when you start talking about the attribution question.

 [00:26:56] Because in, except for very rare instances, like private industry can't really do that level.